ddd-crew/como-prep-canvas/README.md

 It aligns participants by ensuring everyone understands the purpose and expected outcomes, providing a baseline so all enter the workshop on the same page.
 This should be shared beforehand and at the start of the workshop.
 Being aware of participants' potential fears and motivations is also beneficial (see more in section [5.2 Participants](#52-participants)).

 **Examples:**
-- A shared understanding of the “Order Fulfilment” domain and key events and a clear way forward.
+- A shared understanding of the "Order Fulfilment" domain and key events and a clear way forward.
 - A prioritised list of bottlenecks and possible interventions.
 - Agreement on next steps to pilot one key improvement.
 - A shared understanding between the different departments and everyone pulling in the same direction.